 Eileen O’Connor Catholic College Lewisham promotes an Authentic Learning for Life pedagogy to address the holistic needs of students with a moderate intellectual disability (IQs between 35-55), who typically also possess other significant special needs (such as Autism Spectrum Disorder and severe language disorders).
 Through this pedagogy, the college has developed an effective and innovative multi-disciplinary model that has significantly enhanced the learning, social and functional skills for students across all stages, particularly in the areas of literacy and interpersonal social skills acquisition.

-Reading Recovery is the preferred early literacy intervention strategy in Sydney Catholic Schools.
+Reading Recovery is the preferred early literacy intervention strategy in Sydney Catholic Schools (SCS).
 Reading Recovery is underpinned by contemporary, peer-reviewed research.

 It is a short-term literacy intervention that fosters literacy acquisition for Year 1 students who are identified as the lowest achievers in literacy.

 Reading Recovery accelerates literacy development ensuring students become independent readers and writers.

-Reading Recovery is delivered by a specially trained teacher who has received intensive year-long professional learning.
-The Reading Recovery teacher works one-to-one with students each day.
+Reading Recovery is delivered by a specially-trained teacher who has received intensive year-long professional learning.
+The Reading Recovery teacher works one-on-one with students every day.

-Within our schools, students learning English for the first time are supported by dedicated staff within our school, staff from the Sydney Catholic Schools’ offices, and programs for new arrivals.
+At Sydney Catholic Schools (SCS) students learning English for the first time are supported by dedicated staff within our schools and offices and programs for new arrivals.

-Migrant and overseas students, including students from a refugee background, can access one of Sydney Catholic Schools’ three Catholic Intensive English Centres, which help to ease students into life in Australia and offer an accelerated English as an Additional Language or Dialect (EAL/D) experience.
+Migrant and overseas students, including students from a refugee background, can access one of SCS’ three Catholic Intensive English Centres, which help to ease students into life in Australia and offer an accelerated English as an Additional Language or Dialect (EAL/D) experience.

 Sydney Catholic Schools (SCS) is committed to honouring Aboriginal and Torres Strait Islander peoples’ unique cultural and spiritual connections and the rich contribution they bring to our school and parish communities.
 We affirm and support the rights of Aboriginal and Torres Strait Islander peoples to maintain cultures and languages.

 SCS respects the truth of shared histories and acknowledges Aboriginal and Torres Strait Islander peoples’ deep cultural associations with the “land, skies and waters.”